International Tent Pegging Federation: World Cup

 The ITPF World Cup takes place throughout the world with qualifying members leading to a final event.
 After the formation of the federation, the world body decided to launch its own World Cup competition.
 The first and the inaugural Tent Pegging World Cup was organised by the Oman Equestrian Federation (OEF) at Al Rahba Farm, Barka, Oman from March 31 to April 4, 2014.
 The participant countries were Pakistan, Oman, Qatar, Yemen, Iraq, Egypt, South Africa, Britain and Australia who qualified the Sudan and Pakistan qualifying events in January and February respectively.
+The winner was South Africa and the runner-up was Oman.

-South Africa won the event by a total of 758.5 points and clinch the enviable honour of being the first world champions.
-Oman got second position with 693.5 points.
-Sudan, who finished with 654 points, took the third place.
+The second ITPF World Cup was held from 21 August - 23 August 2023 in George, Western Cape, South Africa.
+The participant countries were South Africa, Sudan, India, Egypt, Saudi Arabia, Pakistan, Jordan, Oman and Yemen.
+The winner was Saudi Arabia and the runner-up was Pakistan.